sourceincite/sourceincite.github.io/_posts/2016-12-13-word-up-microsoft-word-onetabledocumentstream-underflow.md

 5e415bbc e8b9e9fdff      call    wwlib+0x457a (5e3f457a)
 {% endhighlight %}

-We dont see it in the call stack, because its a fair frames up in the stack:
+<p class="cn" markdown="1">We dont see it in the call stack, because its a fair frames up in the stack:</p>

 {% highlight text %}
 0:000> ?0x002515ac-@esp
 Evaluate expression: 20248 = 00004f18
 {% endhighlight %}

-The next question is, how are we going to simulate continuing the execution?
+<p class="cn" markdown="1">The next question is, how are we going to simulate continuing the execution?</p>

-[@bannedit][bannedit] wrote another excellent plugin called [counterfeit][counterfeit] that we can use to alloc a chunk (using VirtualAlloc) in windbg and fill it with marked data.
-We can then go ahead and replace @esi with this value and continue the copy operation.
+<p class="cn" markdown="1">[@bannedit][bannedit] wrote another excellent plugin called [counterfeit][counterfeit] that we can use to alloc a chunk (using VirtualAlloc) in windbg and fill it with marked data.
+We can then go ahead and replace @esi with this value and continue the copy operation.</p>

 {% highlight text %}
 0:000> !py cf -a 2000 -f